Mastize/dotfiles/readme.md

 ## Your Own Dotfiles

-If you want to start with your own dotfiles from this setup, it's pretty easy to do so.
-First of all you'll need to fork this repo.
-After that you can tweak it the way you want.

 **Please note that the instructions below assume you already have set up Oh My Zsh so make sure to first [install Oh My Zsh](https://github.com/robbyrussell/oh-my-zsh#getting-started) before you continue.**

 Go through the [`.macos`](./.macos) file and adjust the settings to your liking.
 You can find much more settings at [the original script by Mathias Bynens](https://github.com/mathiasbynens/dotfiles/blob/master/.macos) and [Kevin Suttle's macOS Defaults project](https://github.com/kevinSuttle/MacOS-Defaults).